Tenjin

 This guide describes how to add and configure Tenjin integration.

 Tenjin is a mobile measurement platform that gives you everything you need to test user acquisition for your game or app and then scale it.
+This integration sends Apphud subscription events to Tenjin and receives Tenjin attribution data back into Apphud for use across every chart.

 How does Integration Work?